 Sala Daeng BTS and Si Lom MRT station connection Bangkok Silom LinePhotographer: Chainwit..
 Source: Wikimedia Commons.
 License: CC BY-SA 4.0.

-The Sala Daeng BTS and Si Lom MRT interchange, approximately 8 minutes walk from The Sukhothai Bangkok’s South Sathorn entrance.
+The Sala Daeng BTS and Si Lom MRT interchange, about 8 minutes walk from The Sukhothai Bangkok’s South Sathorn entrance.
 Both lines connect directly to Siam, Asok, and the main Sukhumvit corridor.

 Frequently asked questions